 As far as revelations go, this one was not that ground-breaking.
 But it made a world of difference to me.
 And it may perhaps do to you too.

 I’m a huge K-drama fan.
 Binge-watching is the only way I watch dramas.
 I refuse to follow them as they’re airing because I believe that dramas are meant to be binge watched.
 Let me explain.

 There are several elements that make K-dramas so compelling; so addictive.
 One of the strongest contributing factors I believe is the length — not as short as a movie that leaves you wanting more, yet not as long as a typical English language series that goes on for multiple seasons.
 This is perfect, as I often say to friends I want to convert to Kdrama watching, because it’s like taking a book and picturising every single page.
-So, wonderful little scenes that may not directly be important to the story progression, running gags that are funny because of their repetition, and the silly things happening in the background.
+So, wonderful little scenes that may not directly be important to the story progression, running gags that are funny because of their repetition, and the silly things happening in the background still get to exist.